Just tagline the movie poster ‘The real Outer Space is Inner Space’ and save us the extraneous third hour.

 Nolan missed the “show, don’t tell” day at film school – and then he copied someone’s notes badly, and got it the wrong way around.

-I don’t derive much enjoyment from peanut gallery-ing a movie, but Nolan purports to be an intelligent, intellectual film-maker, serving up pretense in dry, sober aesthetics, tailored suits and unrelenting seriousness.
-So when he presents things that lack intelligence or even any cohesive logic, what other response is appropriate?
+I don’t derive much enjoyment from peanut gallery-ing a movie but, verging ever as his films do on edgelord nihilism, Nolan purports to be an intelligent, intellectual film-maker, serving up pretense in dry, sober aesthetics, tailored suits and unrelenting seriousness.
+He sets that bar, and it’s a lot to bear.
+So when he presents things which ultimately lack anything more than the mere appearance of intelligence or even any cohesive logic, when the goal and means of manipulation are laid bare, what other response is appropriate?
 We’re asked to engage with Nolan’s work on a cerebral level, and yet we’re met with obfuscation, as if that were the same as having our minds blown.
 We’re invited to play tennis; we get to the court, racquet-in-hand, only to find that the tennis balls are turning into basketballs, and then no balls at all.
 And did you notice how the court was never a court at all?
 The court is inside us all!
 Game.
 Set.
 Match.
 Nolan out.

 I wasn’t as pissed off with Interstellar as I’d been led to believe I would be, but that could just be because I was led to believe I’d be more pissed off.
 Is that a black hole of logic?
 Must be Nolan rubbing off on us all.
 What a twist!